AnyChart/docs.anychart.com/Stock_Charts/Quick_Start.md

   ]);
 ```

-We may use quotes or not, because our data contains numerical except the dateTime, which should be defined as above (in UTC format) or as in the following line, which is equivalent to the first data point of the array set above:
+We may use quotes or not, because our data is numerical except the dateTime, which should be defined as above (in UTC format) or as in the following line, which is equivalent to the first data point of the array set above:

 ```
 		[Date.UTC(2015, 12, 24, 12, 00, 00), 511.53, 514.98, 505.79, 506.40],